philippejlyu/CSC302/README.md

 The map visualization is implemented in **React Leaflet**, the **React** implementation of a popular open-source JS mapping library.
 The `<Map>` component will take in the name of the dataset as a prop, and consequently perform the fetch, to load the (multi)polygons for each city.
 It then color-codes each polygon depending on the calculated overall crime rate.
 You can click on each polygon to view the exact population and crime statistics, including the overall number of violent crimes committed in this region.

 ## Current coloring scheme
 There are currently eight categories of crime.
-Each are counted once to the overall crime count.
-1. murders (Violent)
-2. rapes (Violent)
-3. robberies
-4. assaults (Violent)
-5. burglaries
-6. larcenies
-7. autoThefts
-8. arson
+A formula is used to determine the color category.

 The coloring is determined by number of crimes per 100,000
 * `< 300`: Green